JeffBelgum/configclasses/README.md

 ## Features
   - Globally accessable configuration classes
-  - Easily pull from many sources of configuration
+  - Easily pull from many sources of configuration:
+    - Environment variables
+    - Command line arguments
+    - Dotenv files
+    - Json files
+    - Toml files
+    - Ini files
+    - Consul Key/Value store
+    - Planned sources: AWS Parameter Store, Etcd, Redis
   - Prioritize sources of configuration
-  - Typed configuration values:
+  - Typed configuration values out of the box
+    - primitive types supported out of the box
     - `Enum` types can be used to limit the values allowed
     - `converter` functions can turn stringly typed or primitive types into complex types such as dicts or classes

 ## TODO
   - [ ] Reload method
-  - [ ] CLI source
+  - [x] CLI source
   - [ ] Deal with sources that only provide stringly typed values and values that provide other primitives
-  - [ ] Type converters
+  - [x] Type converters
-  - [ ] Multiple named configuration objects
+  - [x] Multiple named configuration objects
   - [ ] Some sources might be case-insensitive.
   - [ ] Async/Sync versions of sources
   - [ ] Research and design push updates (as opposed to polling updates)